buildings-for-people/coding_scheme/codes/systems_that_do_not_fail.md

 Hopefully, homes should be robust enough to consistently offer comfortable spaces for people.
-This implies, for instance, that heaters should fail as little a possible; and if they fail, this event should not prevent the whole house from being livable.
-Likewise, windows should consistently keep the cold and rain outside.
+This implies, for instance, that heaters should fail as little as possible; and if they fail, this event should not prevent the whole house from being liveable.
+In a similar manner, windows, doors, roofs, and other architectural elements of the dwelling should perform appropriately in a consistent manner.